cmelcher/cmelcher.github.io/tinyml/summer2025.md

 - How many images did your model classify correctly?
 - Were some drawings harder to classify?

-This activity introduced students to the **full machine learning workflow**: data collection, labeling, training, optimization, and evaluation.
+This activity introduced students to the full ML workflow: data collection, labeling, training, optimization, and testing.

 ## Task 2: Handwritten Digit Classification (MNIST on Arduino)